 - Failed to prioritize sleep, leading to poor performance in conversations and situations requiring focus at the racetrack, too much wasted time sleeping in and a generally low energy level.

-- Failed to contribute my fair share to my girlfriend and family, leading to negative energy and wasted time attempting to patch problems.
+- Failed to contribute my fair share to the people around me, leading to negative energy and wasted time attempting to patch problems.

 - Failed to reach my potential with The Apex, leading to extremely underwhelming output over and over again as the biggest races of the year came and went.

 I have no excuses to make.
-The ball was in my hands — somewhat firmly — as 2017 became 2018 yet I remain on the cusp, overflowing with potential energy and in a holding pattern.
+The ball was in my hands as 2017 became 2018, yet I remain on the cusp of consistency, overflowing with potential energy but in a holding pattern.

 Tomorrow I’ll put my head down and make progress with that hard task.

-Maybe later this week I’ll go to bed early and with no distractions.
+Maybe later this week I’ll go to bed early with no distractions.